neusgp/artist-search/README.md

 -   Open the app in the browser.
 -   To download the CSV file, add "/api" to the URL, and then the artist name and your desired filename:
     Example: .../api/madonna/madona_list
+-   Press enter and the CSV file will download.